 Does a speech delay mean autism?

-There are other language-related signs of autism that may be noticed at age 2.
+There are other speech-related signs of autism that may be noticed at age 2.
 These include:

 Not pronouncing simple, single words by age 16 months